 Equities rose strongly again in December as market participants continued to react positively to the US presidential election result and were unperturbed by the US rate rise mid-month.
 The new US administration is expected to cut corporation tax rates and to introduce an expansionary economic policy, such as increased infrastructure spending.
 Markets await with interest the US Q4 earnings' results season which begins in the second week of January.

 World equities rose by 3.0% during December, adding to November's 4.4% move, and have given a total return of 11.9% for the full year.
 With the exception of Hong Kong, all of the major equity markets were up in local currency terms in December ranging from 1.8% in the US to 7.0% in Europe.
 For 2016 as a whole, the strongest equity markets in local currency terms were the UK (+14.4%) and US (+9.5%).
-As regards the UK, significant sterling weakness has resulted in the euro return for the FTSE100 Index falling back to minus 1.0%.

 Following a number of months of sector rotation from 'bond-proxies' into economically sensitive cyclical stocks, there was a partial reversal in December due to profit-taking.
 In the US in December, bond-proxies such as telecoms, utilities and real estate rose by 8.1%, 4.6% and 3.8% respectively.
 However, cyclical stocks clearly outperformed defensive areas in the US in 2016 with energy (+23.7%) being the best performing sector; healthcare (-4.4%) the worst.